EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/TEMPLATE_your_tasks.md

 ## Contributors <!-- do not delete this heading and write your text below it -->
 List of controbutors to this page in the following format:

-- name: First Name Last Name
+* name: First Name Last Name
-- orcid: a full link to ORCID profile page, e.g. https://orcid.org/0000-0003-0454-7146
+  * ORCID: a full link to ORCID profile page, e.g. https://orcid.org/0000-0003-0454-7146
-- github: a full link to GitHub profile page, e.g. https://github.com/ghname
+  * Github: a full link to GitHub profile page, e.g. https://github.com/ghname
-- affiliation: University of Good Software
+  * Affiliation: University of Good Software

 ## References <!-- do not delete this heading and write your text below it -->
 If work has been inspired or derived from other content (e.g., pages in RDMKit) make sure to reference it here.